opsxcq/tasker/README.md

  * Minute - Every minute inside **one hour** period.
 For example, `every: 10 minutes`, will result in 6 executions, at 00, 10, 20, 30, 40 and 50.
 Every minute scheduled task will start it's first execution at the first minute of the hour (00).
  * Hour - Every hour inside **one day** period.
 For example, `every: 6 hours` will result in 4 executions, at 00, 06, 12 and 18.
 Every hour scheduled task will start it's execution at the very first hour of the day (00 - midnight).
  * Weekday - Every weekday as in the list (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday).
 The task will be executed at the first minute of the first hour of the respective day.
+For example `every: monday`.
+  * Year - Will be executed in the very first second, of the first minute, of the first day, of the first month of the year.

 ## Cron